 Pioneering the use of Radio Frequency Identification (RFID) technology to centralise and streamline the management of theatre supplies, Cambridge University Hospitals NHS Trust (CUH) has optimised stock holding, minimised waste and enabled theatre nurses to focus more time on patient care.

-At Addenbrooke’s Hospital, Harland Simon’s RFiD Discovery Inventory system tracks items used in operations with passive RFID labels and interfaces with CUH’s inventory database.
+At Addenbrooke’s Hospital, Paragon-ID’s RFiD Discovery Inventory system tracks items used in operations with passive RFID labels and interfaces with CUH’s inventory database.
 Automatically feeding usage data back into the inventory database ensures accurate inventory recording and reliable replenishment.
 Supply Chain Manager, Phillip Lapish explains:

 “This system enables us to accurately capture the cost of each operation and at the same time allows clinical staff to focus on patient care delivery.”